 - Apple Cider Vinegar.
 Apple cider vinegar is an ingredient for many sauces and salad dressing recipes.
 White, red wine, balsamic, and rice vinegar are OK too.

 - Mustard.
 Mustard is one of the few toppings you can buy safely at the store (still, make sure to check the labels).
-It’s good to have handy for burger nights.
+It’s good to have handy for burger nights and is an ingredient in many DIY salad dressing recipes.

-- Coconut Aminos: Used in many tasty recipes for sauces.
+- Coconut Aminos: Coconut aminos is used in many tasty recipes for sauces.
 If you’re lucky you’ll find it at a health food store, or you can grab it online.

 Whole30 Kitchen Gear: Cooking Tools For Your Arsenal

 - Julienne Peeler or Spiralizer.
 Julienne peelers or spiralizers are must-haves for creating veggie noodles.
 Veggie noodles are a main component of many Whole30 recipes, and it’s no wonder.
 Have you ever tried zucchini noodles?
 They’re the best!

 - Blender.
 Use your blender to blend frozen strawberries, frozen bananas, or other fruit for the next best thing to ice cream.
 OK, it’s definitely not ice cream, but you’ll still love it.
 Be sure to use it with Paleo Leap’s recipe for Banana Ice Cream (just don’t add any chocolate bits).

 - Food Processor.
 A food processor will help you make tasty Whole30 compliant sauces, pesto, homemade mayo etc. It’s also handy for making cauliflower rice.
 Speaking of cauliflower rice, whip out that food processor and try this Indian Pineapple Cauliflower Rice recipe from Stupid Easy Paleo.

 - Slow Cooker/CrockPot.
 Crockpot recipes are easy Whole30 wins – throw a bunch of stuff in it in the AM, and come home to a 90% ready meal!
 There are tons of tasty crock pot Whole30 recipes – like this very popular Crockpot Balsamic Roast Beef from Primally Inspired.

 That wraps up our Whole30 shopping list – is there anything we’re missing?
 Share your favorite Whole30 grocery items and must-have foods in the comments section below